Whimsy Stick

 Reactivity, high-drive breeds, anxiety, destruction.
 The dogs other trainers couldn’t figure out.

 Every feature on the Whimsy Stick exists because I needed it during a client session.
-The fixed cord exists because bungee cords snapped back and broke the chase.
+The fixed cord on the high-energy flirt pole exists because bungee cords snapped back and broke the chase.
 The one-piece pole exists because telescoping models collapsed mid-session.
-The trainer-selected lures exist because generic attachments didn’t trigger real prey drive.
+The trainer-selected chase toy lures exist because generic attachments didn’t trigger real prey drive.
 Nothing was designed to look good on a shelf.
 Everything was designed to work in the field.

 The Right Fit

-Two models.
+Two flirt pole models.
 One method.
 Built for every size dog.

-The Whimsy Stick Standard is designed for dogs 30 lbs and under.
-The Rugged XL is built for dogs 30 lbs and over, including power breeds that destroy everything else.
+The Whimsy Stick Standard flirt pole for small dogs is designed for dogs 30 lbs and under.
+The Rugged XL flirt pole for large dogs is built for dogs 30 lbs and over, including power breeds that destroy everything else.
 Both use the same one-piece pole, fixed cord, and trainer-selected lure system.
 Both complete the full predatory sequence.
 The only difference is the build weight and durability threshold.

-Ready to find the right model for your dog?
+Ready to find the right Whimsy Stick model for your dog?

 Questions